opencv/opencv/modules/legacy/doc/planar_subdivisions.rst

 Creates an empty Delaunay triangulation.

 .. ocv:cfunction:: CvSubdiv2D* cvCreateSubdivDelaunay2D(  CvRect rect, CvMemStorage* storage )
-.. ocv:pyoldfunction:: cv.CreateSubdivDelaunay2D(rect, storage)-> emptyDelaunayTriangulation
+.. ocv:pyoldfunction:: cv.CreateSubdivDelaunay2D(rect, storage) -> CvSubdiv2D

     :param rect: Rectangle that includes all of the 2D points that are to be added to the subdivision.